 - Where are the sites located?

-- Have you done this type of service/work before?
+- Have you engaged in this type of service or work before?

 - What are the next steps once we deliver our work?